 Understanding Keyword Cannibalization

-by Andy Cooney
+Andy Cooney

 This has become more common over recent years as PPC teams have moved away from targeting exact-match keywords to broad-match and automated campaign types, which offer less control over where they show.